 What I discovered, or should I say uncovered more than 30 years ago; what dawned on me as a powerful moment of revelation or intuition — after years and years of going as deep as possible into the question of what is intelligence, what is mind, and how does it work, and pondering philosophical aspects of artificial intelligence, psychology and science — was startling.
-The massive intuition I had was that what all these high-flying researchers and professors that I was studying and dialoguing with were trying to do — and we are talking about the brightest and most rewarded in the world — is use this linear, problem-solving intelligence and at the same time, identify with that modality, and base models on what they think, what they presume is the “intelligence” that counts, that is real.
+The massive intuition I had was that what all these high-flying researchers and professors that I was studying and dialoguing with were trying to do — and we are talking about the brightest and most rewarded in the world — use this linear, problem-solving intelligence, and at the same time, identify with that modality, and base models on the tool they think with, what they presume is the “intelligence” that counts, that is real.

 However, the true, native, real, natural and fundamental intelligence is what I called at the time “intuition”, and is wholistic, timeless, non-local, instantaneous, fertile, and not predicted by memory.
 It is “underdetermined” by the past.